Bernt Haas

-Career

-Club
+Club career

 Haas was born in Vienna, Austria.
 He played his early youth football with local club FC Freienbach before he moved to the youth department of Grasshoppers Zurich.
 Aged just 16 years he signed his first professional contract and advanced from the U-21 team to GC first team under head coach Christian Gross during the 1994–95 Nationalliga A season.
 Haas played his debut on 31 May 1995 as GC won an away game 3–1 against Lausanne-Sport.
 At the end of the season he won the Swiss Championship.
 Haas play his Champions League debut on 1 November 1995 as GC played a goalless draw against Ajax.
 Haas played with GC for seven seasons before moving to England to join Premier League club Sunderland in August 2001.
 Despite making 27 appearances for the club in 2001–02, he did not play for Sunderland during the following season and was loaned out to FC Basel.

-On 30 August 2002 it was announced that Haas had joined Basel's first team during their 2002–03 season under head coach Christian Gross, who in the meantime had moved on.
+On 30 August 2002, it was announced that Haas had joined Basel's first team during their 2002–03 season under head coach Christian Gross, who in the meantime had moved on.
 Haas played his domestic league debut for the club in the home game in the St. Jakob-Park on 11 September 2002 as Basel won 7–1 against Wil.
 Basel advanced to the group stage and they ended this in second position behind Valencia, but ahead of Liverpool and Spartak Moscow to advance to the second group stage.
 They ended this in third position behind Manchester United and Juventus, but ahead of Deportivo La Coruña.
 Haas scored his first goal for the club on 8 March 2003 in the home game as Basel won 2–0 against Servette.

 Although Basel had a buy out option in the loan contract, Hass decided he wanted to return to England.
 During his 10 months with the club he played a total of 43 games for Basel scoring that one goal.
 22 of these games were in the Swiss Super League, four in the Swiss Cup, 11 in the Champions League and six were friendly games.

 Haas joined West Bromwich Albion in 2003, and was a regular at right-back as Albion were promoted back to the Premier League.
 He scored with a superb volley in the 2–0 League Cup win against Manchester United, having already scored in an earlier round against Brentford.
 He also scored once in the league against Crewe.
 However, he found his chances limited in the top-flight, and left the club by mutual consent on 21 January 2005.
 The following day he signed for SC Bastia in France, whom he played for prior to joining 1.
 FC Köln.

 After just one season at Cologne, he joined Swiss Super League club FC St. Gallen in 2007.
 But injuries obstructed his progress.
 The career of the strong right-back ended in some doctor's room in St. Gallen.
 Cartilage damage and osteoarthritis in the knee.